Funshojustus/Funshojustus/README.md

 ## About me

 Hi, I'm Funsho.
-I look to have proven expertise in ensuring optimum People’s operational and Data efficiency.
+I aspire to have proven expertise in optimizing People’s operational and Data efficiency.

 <details>
 <summary>My Career Objective</summary>

-I look to have proven expertise in ensuring optimum People’s operational and Data efficiency with a career in Human Resources Management and People Data Analytics.
+I aspire to have proven expertise in optimizing People’s operational and Data efficiency with a career in People and Data Analytics.

 </details>